tommythorn/sdcc-nascom/README.md

 * Similarily, but less important: my hack to put init at `0x1000` and `code-loc 0x1004` isn't very elegant.
 Surely one could do better?

-* Stack pointer is hardwire to start at `0xE000` (the end of ROM Basic); might be better if it could automatically find the end of RAM or otherwise be configurable.
+* Stack pointer is hardwired to start at `0xE000` (the end of ROM Basic); might be better if it could automatically find the end of RAM or otherwise be configurable.